andy-twosticks/mouse_organ/README.md

 Installation
 ------------

 Just download lib/mouse_organ.rb into your code.
-I mean, it _could_ be a gem.
-Sure.
-But at less than 40 lines, that seems more like an abuse of RubyGems than a use.
+Or you could just use it as a pattern of sorts, and roll your own in the same vein.

-Or just use it as a pattern of sorts, and roll your own in the same vein.
+I mean, sure, you can also `gem install mouse_organ`.
+But honestly, it might be better to have the class where you can see it, for documentation purposes?
+Your call.

 Example